Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

 → COIN-M is optimized for directional bets in trending markets.

-COIN-M contracts track the USD price of the underlying crypto but settle on the crypto itself.
+COIN-M contracts track the USD price of the underlying crypto but settle in the crypto itself.
 For example:

 Example:

-• Settlement: Your account is credited with 0.2 BTC, increasing your total BTC holdings.
+Settlement: The account is credited with 0.2 BTC, increasing total BTC holdings.

 Dynamic Margining System

 COIN-M margin requirements shift with the crypto’s price.
-Let’s break it down:
+The mechanics break down as follows:

-• Maintenance Margin (MM): The minimum equity to keep the position open.
-If your margin balance falls below MM, you face liquidation.
+Maintenance Margin (MM): The minimum equity to keep the position open.
+If the margin balance falls below MM, liquidation is triggered.

 Example: